tnc-ca-geo/animl-base/README.md

 [here](https://www.raspberrypi.org/downloads/) and step through wizard to burn the Rasbian image to the SD card

+2. Create new user (TODO)

-2. Once the Pi is up and running, enable SSH from the Raspberry Pi configuration menu, and download some additional dependencies (node, vim, git, awscli):
+3. Once the Pi is up and running, enable SSH from the Raspberry Pi configuration menu, and download some additional dependencies (node, vim, git, awscli, pm2):

 ```
 $ sudo apt update